nuxeo-sandbox/nuxeo-labs-studio/content-view-thumbnail-size-slider/README.md

 # About **content-view-thumbnail-size-slider**

-This example adds a count of the total number of results to all Content Views.
+This example adds a slider widget to all content views when in thumbnail layout.

 ## Installation